OPPORTUNITIES AND CHOICE

 - We are improving frontline services, with new funding to train police, health workers and other frontline service providers to help them recognise signs of domestic violence and respond appropriately.
 More funding for specialist domestic violence units will help provide essential services for women and children escaping domestic violence.

-A national Domestic Violence Order scheme will also mean DVOs issued in one state will be recognised in all others.
+- A national Domestic Violence Order scheme now means DVOs issued in one state will be recognised in all others.

 - We are making better use of technology.
 For example, in some cases funding is going towards installing CCTV cameras for at risk women who need additional safety in their homes.
 In partnership with Telstra, we’re providing safe phones for women at risk of violence.
 A number of states now have GPS tracking for charged sex offenders and we are working with states who want to extend this to domestic violence perpetrators.